paladin-t/b8/docs/manual.md

 ### Operations

-Most home computers from 1970-80s use keyboards as the only developer input method, but mouse and touch are everywhere nowadays.
-It supports using keyboard, mouse/touch and gamepad to play disks.
-But BASIC8 uses mouse as the main operation method on the GUI of editors; keyboard is mainly used to write code, and do some shortcuts:
+Most home computers from 1970-80s use keyboard as the only input method for users, other than widespread mouse and touch nowadays.
+Disks are supposed to be played using keyboard, mouse/touch and gamepad.
+Mouse is mainly used in BASIC8 to operate on the GUI of editors; while keyboard is mainly used to write code (since it's text based), and do some shortcuts:

 * F1: show this manual
 * F7: take a screenshot when playing